Amendments to the Arbitration Act 1996 & Challenging Arbitral Awards in English Court

 i.
 Section 67: Challenging an Award on Lack of Substantive Jurisdiction

 Section 67 of the AA 1996 allows a party to challenge an arbitration award on the grounds that the tribunal lacked substantive jurisdiction.
-Substantive jurisdiction refers to whether the tribunal had the authority to decide the dispute, which includes questions such as:

 - Whether a valid arbitration agreement exists.